nus-cs2103-AY2223S1/ip/docs/README.md

 ## Getting Started

-1. Download the JAR file from the github release
+1. Download the JAR file from the GitHub release
 2. Run the app
 3. You're ready to use the chatbot to improve your productivity!